 Activities to Encourage Cooperation

 The best outcome for securing maximum cost-effective energy efficiency is for all parties to work together.
-The MT-PA and PAs should set a constructive tone and work to create a collaborative environment, with the full cooperation of parties implementing RAcqs, C&S and MTIs.
+The MTA and PAs should set a constructive tone and work to create a collaborative environment, with the full cooperation of parties implementing RAcqs, C&S and MTIs.
 CPUC rules, guidance and oversight should be designed to promote that environment.

-MT-PAs and PAs will take responsibility to facilitate cooperation between MTI, RAcq and C&S implementers.
+MTA(s) and PAs will take responsibility to facilitate cooperation between MTI, RAcq and C&S implementers.

-MT-PAs will ensure that MTI proposers and RAcq implementers engage early in the MTI development process, and have frequent opportunities to talk thereafter.
+MTA(s) will ensure that MTI proposers and RAcq implementers engage early in the MTI development process, and have frequent opportunities to talk thereafter.

 PAs will “seek and pitch the positive.”
 MTIs will be intended to bring new or increased benefits to the market (more product, lower cost, more trained workforce), and generally on a longer timeline than RAcqs or C&S implementation programs (which must focus on keeping costs to a minimum and producing immediate benefits).
 Overlaps should ideally be viewed as “dovetailing” rather than replacing RAcq/C&S programs, and should be shaped accordingly.